 Have you, a child, or a loved one been bitten by an animal?
-If so, you need a Phoenix Valley animal bite attorney who will do what it takes to ensure that you are compensated fairly for your injuries.
-Injuries from an animal bite can be very serious, possibly requiring hospitalization, surgical intervention, or permanent scarring to the face or other areas of the body.
+If so, you need a Phoenix Valley animal bite attorney who will do what it takes to ensure you are compensated fairly for your injuries.
+Injuries from an animal bite can be very serious, possibly requiring hospitalization, surgical intervention, or permanent scarring to the face or other body areas.

-Although this is a “strict liability” law, there may still be a defense (e.g. provocation) to a lawsuit for damages.
-Strict liability essentially means that you do not have to prove the owner of the dog was at fault as long as the statutory requirements are met.
+Although this is a “strict liability” law, there may still be a defense (e.g., provocation) to a lawsuit for damages.
+Strict liability means you do not have to prove the dog’s owner was at fault as long as the statutory requirements are met.
 Unlike other negligence cases, a plaintiff does not need to show that the owner of the dog was negligent or engaged in or refrained from any particular behavior to establish a case.
 In fact, A.R.S.
 11-1025 specifically says that liability is established whether or not the owner was aware of any past behavior that would indicate the dog had vicious propensities.
-And unlike the law in some states, Arizona pet owners do not get one “free bite” before they become strictly liable for the injuries inflicted on others by their dog, so long as the case fits into the requirements of the statute.
+And unlike the law in some states, Arizona pet owners do not get one “free bite” before they become strictly liable for the injuries inflicted on others by their dog, so long as the case fits into the statute’s requirements.

 There are numerous situations in which a dog bite injury incident does not fit neatly into the strict liability law.
 Does this mean you have no case?
 Not necessarily.
-Let’s say that you are bitten by a neighbor’s dog on property owned by that neighbor; however, you were not invited onto the property, making you, as a technical matter, a trespasser.
-In that case, fulfill you may not fulfill the requirements for strict liability; however, you can still make a claim, and sue, based upon common law in Arizona.
-This may require that you prove the dog had a propensity for vicious behavior, or that the owner knew or had reason to know of its aggressiveness.
+Let’s say that a neighbor’s dog bites you on property owned by that neighbor; however, you were not invited onto the property, making you a trespasser as a technical matter.
+In that case, fulfill you may not fulfill the requirements for strict liability; however, you can still make a claim and sue based on common law in Arizona.
+This may require that you prove the dog had a propensity for vicious behavior or that the owner knew or had reason to know of its aggressiveness.
 Just because you cannot use the strict liability statute does not mean that you do not have a case!
-The attorneys at Lebovitz Law Group can evaluate whether your dog bite situation fits the strict liability statute, and what other laws you can use if it does not.
+The Expert Phoenix dog bite attorney, at Lebovitz Law Group can evaluate whether your dog bite situation fits the strict liability statute and what other laws you can use if it does not.

 Statutes of Limitation in Arizona Dog Bite Cases

 A statute of limitations, in civil cases, sets a time limit for when you can file a lawsuit regarding a particular claim.
-Most personal injury cases must be filed within two years from the date the cause of action accrues, whether it involves a car accident or other negligent behavior.
-Generally, this is also true for injuries sustained as the result of a dog bite under Arizona common law.
+Most personal injury cases, whether involving a car accident or other negligent behavior, must be filed within two years from the date the cause of action accrues.
+This time frame is generally applicable to injuries sustained due to a dog bite under Arizona common law.

 However, claims made under the strict liability statute (A.R.S.
-11-1025) are different.
-The Arizona legislature determined that the statute of limitations should be different and shorter for strict liability actions than for those under common law.
-A.R.S.
-12-541 expressly provides that when the liability is created by statute, an action must be commenced within one year from the date of the accrual of the cause of action.
-A cause of action generally accrues on the date you suffered the injury.
-This means you usually have one year after your dog bite injury occurs to file a lawsuit under the strict liability statute.
+11-1025) follow a different timeline.
+The Arizona legislature recognized the need for distinct and shorter statute of limitations for strict liability actions compared to those under common law.
+Specifically, A.R.S.
+12-541 stipulates that when liability is established by statute, an action must be initiated within one year from the date the cause of action accrues.
+Generally, a cause of action accrues on the very day you experienced the injury.
+Therefore, in cases of dog bite injuries, you typically have a one-year window to file a lawsuit under the strict liability statute.

 How Does Insurance Come Into Play in an Animal Bite Case?

 You may be wondering how insurance plays a role in animal bite cases.
-Millions of people are bitten by animals each year, and many claims (and lawsuits) are filed on behalf of the people who are injured.
-Liability for animal bite injuries is often covered under homeowners insurance or renters insurance.
-Industry statistics indicate that as many as one-third of all homeowner liability claims are for injuries sustained as the result of dog bites.
+Millions of people are bitten by animals each year, and many claims (and lawsuits) are filed on behalf of injured people.
+Liability for animal bite injuries is often covered under homeowners’ or renters’ insurance.
+Industry statistics indicate that as many as one-third of all homeowner liability claims are for injuries sustained due to dog bites.

-In order to combat the rigid posture of the insurers, your best interests are served by having an experienced attorney by your side.
-This means an attorney who knows how to negotiate with insurance companies; who means business; who is experienced and knowledgeable; and who is not afraid to proceed to trial when necessary in order to protect your interests.
+To combat the rigid posture of the insurers, your best interests are served by having an experienced attorney by your side.
+This means an attorney who knows how to negotiate with insurance companies; who means business; who is experienced and knowledgeable; and who is not afraid to proceed to trial when necessary to protect your interests.

 Dog Bite Injuries

 Injuries inflicted by dog bites can be devastating.
-Although these injuries can have a significant impact on your life no matter what age you may be, in young children, they can be particularly devastating.
-When children are the victims, their small size contributes to the fact that they often suffer facial injuries in these situations.
-Lacerations resulting from dog bites often require plastic surgery, including skin grafts, reconstructive surgery, microsurgery, dermabrasion, and others.
-And these wounds typically require multiple procedures to try to rectify the damage done by the bite.
+Although these injuries can significantly impact your life no matter what age you may be, in young children, they can be particularly devastating.
+When children are the victims, their small size contributes to the fact that they often suffer facial injuries.
+Lacerations resulting from dog bites often require plastic surgery, including skin grafts, reconstructive surgery, microsurgery, dermabrasion, etc. And these wounds typically require multiple procedures to try to rectify the damage done by the bite.

 Get the Answers you deserve.
 The legal and insurance systems are confusing and intimidating.
 The Lebovitz Law Group has the experience and knowledge to guide you through them, and to help you get the maximum compensation you are entitled to.